SlightHeadache/choctopus44/documents/buildguide.md

 ### Resistors (**not recommended!**)

 It is possible to forgo bridging the jumpers and solder on the resistors of the encoder filter circuit as well.
 This is not recommended and may cause the encoder to stop giving reliable output.
-See encoder documentation for further details (TBA).
+See **[encoder documentation](encoder.md)** for further details.

 ## Hotswap sockets